Khovanov homology and rational unknotting: Rational tangles and the -invariant

-One easily checks that the graph of a zigzag complex really is a zigzag graph.
+Note that because there is at least one saddle edge, the partition of edges into odd and even edges is unique. \begin{dfn} The \emph{graph of a zigzag complex} is the zigzag graph with a vertex $\bullet$ or $\circ$ corresponding to each $A_i$ that is a shift of \img{tangle0} or \img{tangleinfty}, respectively; and one directed edge corresponding to each~$d_i$. \end{dfn} One easily checks that the graph of a zigzag complex really is a zigzag graph.
 Moreover, every zigzag graph is the graph of a zigzag complex; and the graph of a zigzag complex determines the zigzag complex up to reindexing, and up to global shifts in homological and quantum degree.
 The correspondence between zigzag complexes and zigzag graphs is summarized in \cref{table:zigzag}.

 Let us now recursively define a zigzag graph $zz(x)$ for all positive rational numbers~$x\in\mathbb{Q}^+$ by the following rules: